garystafford/twelve-labs-bedrock-opensearch-demo/README.md

 ### Upload the Videos and Keyframes to S3

 Videos should be uploaded to the Pegasus and Marengo Amazon S3 buckets in `us-east-1` and `us-west-2`.
-Two buckets are necessary, today, because of AWS Region-based limitations of Amazon Bedrock cross-region inference with Amazon S3.
+Two buckets are necessary today because of AWS Region-based limitations of Amazon Bedrock cross-region inference with Amazon S3.

 Keyframes should be uploaded to the Pegasus Amazon S3 buckets in `us-east-1`.